Paul Johnstone: 1951 Tour to Great Britain

 Despite being unfancied before the tour and possessing no international experience, he became a regular team member of the tour appearing in 18 of the 31 matches, and was the only wing to play in all five international games.
 Johnstone finished the tour as the fourth highest scorer, with 43 points (11 tries, 2 penalties and 2 conversions).

 The tour managers choose to place the four wing players on rotation.
 Johnstone and Saunders were chosen for the first game, against a combined South-Eastern Counties team at Bournemouth.
-Johnstone scored the first try of the tour in the eighteenth minute and doubled his score with another try in the second half.
+Johnstone scored the first try of the tour in the 18th minute and doubled his score with another try in the second half.
 South Africa won 31–6.
 Johnstone next played in the third game against a joint Pontypool/Newbridge team (scoring another try), before being moved into the centre position in an encounter with Llanelli.
 The very next game Johnstone was back in his favoured wing position and was back on the scoresheet with a try in a victory over the North-Western Counties.
 After being rested for the Glasgow/Edinburgh match, Johnstone played in two games back to back, wins over North-Eastern Counties and Cambridge University.
 Johnstone missed the encounter against London Counties, the only South African loss of the tour, before scoring two tries in the eleventh game of the tour, against Oxford University.

 On 24 November 1951, Johnstone was awarded his first international cap when he was selected to face Scotland at Murrayfield.
 Scotland were beaten heavily, and although South Africa scored nine tries, none came from Johnstone or from the South Africans other wing Buks Marais.
 His second cap came two weeks later when he was chosen for the match against Ireland.
 The South Africans won 17–5, but again Johnstone was unable to secure his first international points.
 The game after Ireland, was a rough-and-tumble match against Munster; As a result of this 'rough and tumble', Johnstone earned the nickname 'The Mauler of Munster".
 Johnstone was one of only six players from the Ireland encounter to be selected for the match, which was played in muddy conditions.
 Johnstone was criticised for some poor defensive work, with his tackling sometimes high and ineffective, but he started the scoring with a try late in the first half.
 The game ended 11–6 to South Africa.